Stephen-ODriscoll/PlutoUtils/docs/logger.md

 Returns a **std::size_t** representing the current number of discarded logs.
 - Logs will be discarded when the buffer is full and a new log cannot be added.
 - If this is a problem, then you can increase the size of the log buffer with [buffer_max_size()](#buffer_max_size), or reduce the frequency of logging.
-- If you're logging to multiple files, you can try having multiple loggers, which means multiple logging threads.
-This can be done by defining [PLUTO_LOGGER_NO_SINGLETON](#PLUTO_LOGGER_NO_SINGLETON) as 1 and creating a global logger for each file.
+- If you're logging to multiple files, you can use multiple loggers, which means multiple logging threads.

 #### reset_num_discarded_logs()
 Resets the number of discarded logs back to 0.
 See [num_discarded_logs()](#num_discarded_logs).